City of San José

 Fair Housing refers to policies and actions that prevent discrimination, expand choices, and address racial and economic disparities in housing.
 It involves both increasing investment in underserved communities and fostering inclusive neighborhoods throughout the city.

 State and federal Fair Housing laws were initially designed to prohibit racial discrimination and/or promote racial integration in housing.
-Affirmatively Furthering Fair Housing (AFFH) now goes beyond just stopping problematic behavior.
-AFFH is a requirement that federal agencies, federal grantees, and public agencies actively address and work to eliminate housing discrimination and segregation.
+Affirmatively Furthering Fair Housing (AFFH), a State requirement based on AB 686 (2018), now goes beyond just stopping problematic behavior.
+AFFH is a requirement that public agencies actively address and work to eliminate housing discrimination and segregation.
 This requires they take meaningful actions, in addition to combating discrimination, to overcome patterns of segregation and to foster inclusive communities free from barriers that restrict residents’ access to opportunity.

 Fair housing law prohibits discriminatory acts based upon “protected characteristics” or “protected classes” because these characteristics have regularly caused barriers in access to housing and employment.
 The table below lists the protected classes the City’s AFH work focuses on.